cms-sw/cms-sw.github.io/infrastructure-builders-lifecycle.md

 - `nova flavor-list`: list available flavors of virtual machines (i.e. how many CPUs, RAM).

+Before you can continue to create a slave, make also sure you import the SSH key required by build machines into your openstack configuration (use the "Access & Security" tab and use "Import key") and that you call it `cmsbuild`.

 ### Creating a slave

-Creation of slaves in CERN Foreman setup is described at <http://cern.ch/config/nodes/createnode.html>.
-The short recipe for build machine is:
+Creation of slaves in CERN Foreman setup is described at
+<http://cern.ch/config/nodes/createnode.html>.
+The short recipe for build
+machine is:

 - Login to `aiadm.cern.ch`.
 - Set up your OpenStack environment (once) and source the `~/private/cmssdt-openrc.sh` file, entering the password when prompted.